-A limited purpose FSA is a healthcare spending account that can only be used for eligible vision and dental expenses.
+A Limited Purpose FSA is a healthcare spending account that can only be used for eligible vision and dental expenses.
 Unlike a healthcare FSA, however, an LPFSA can be held at the same time as a Health Savings Account (HSA).
 When coordinated with an HSA, the LPFSA can further reduce your taxes while allowing you to allocate HSA funds to other purposes – including retirement.

-With an LPFSA, you can set aside money specifically for dental and vision expenses.
+Plus, you can set aside money specifically for dental and vision expenses.
 By eliminating the need to use your HSA funds for these expenses, you have more to spend on regular medical expenses.
 More important, funding dental and vision expenses from an LPFSA may also allow you to keep more savings in your HSA.
 Over time, those additional savings can help your retirement nest egg grow larger.

 How It Works

 A Limited Purpose FSA works just like a regular FSA, except for the limited number of eligible expenses.
 You designate a certain amount of money to be taken out of each paycheck and deposited into your LPFSA account.
 You then use these pre-tax dollars to pay for eligible vision or dental expenses, qualified expenses include eye exams, new glasses, and regular dental checkups.
 Check with your plan administrator for a full listing of eligible expenses.

 As with an FSA, your spouse and dependents are also covered under the plan.
 In addition, depending on how your LPFSA is structured, you may be able to carry over unused money into the next year.
 For 2022, that amount is $570.